houcineHAM/radio-wave-propagation/README.md

 ## Reports

-Each model includes a detailed report in Word format explaining the theoretical background, MATLAB code, and results.
+Each model includes a detailed report in Word format and written in french explaining the theoretical background, MATLAB code, and results.
 You can find the reports in the repository.

 ## License